backtrace-labs/backtrace-node/README.md

 Adds an attribute to a specific report.
 Valid types for `value` are `string`, `number`, and `boolean`.

+Attributes are indexed and searchable.
+See also `addAnnotation`.

 #### report.addObjectAttributes(object, [options])

 Adds all key-value pairs of `object` into the report recursively.
 For example: